-Over the past few days, the church has arranged a change in my work.
-As I received this new assignment, I thought, “I need to take this final opportunity to call a meeting with my brothers and sisters, speak to them clearly about matters, and leave them with a good impression.”
-Therefore, I met with several deacons, and at the close of our time together, I said, “I have been asked to leave here and move on to different work.
-I hope you will accept the leader who is coming to replace me and work together with her with one heart and one mind.”
-As soon as they heard me say these words, some of the sisters who were present blanched, and the smiles fell from their faces.
+A few days ago, the church leader arranged a change in my duty.
+I felt a little puzzled: I worked hard here at my duty, so why suddenly change me onto another duty?
+But then I thought: “Seeing as the church has made this arrangement, I should submit to it.”
+When it came time to hand over my old duty, I thought, “I need to take this final opportunity to call a meeting with my brothers and sisters, fellowship about the truth, and leave them with a good impression.”
+Therefore, I met with several deacons, and at the close of our time together, I said, “I have been given a different duty to perform.
+I hope you will do the church work properly together with the new leader with one heart and one mind.”
+As soon as the sisters heard me say this, their smiles fell from their faces.
 Some of them grasped my hands, some of them embraced me, and weeping they said, “You cannot leave us!
-You cannot cast us aside and ignore our needs! …” The sister of the host family was especially unwilling to let me go.
-She said to me, “It is so good that you are here with us.
+You cannot abandon us.”
+The host family sister was especially unwilling to let me go.
+She said, “It is so good that you are here with us.
 You are someone who can endure hardship, and you are good at fellowshiping about the truth.
 No matter when we needed you, you were always there to patiently help us.
-If you go, what will we do? …” Seeing their reluctance to part from me, my heart was full of joy and satisfaction.
-I comforted them with these words: “Depend on God.
-When I can, I will come back and visit you….”
+What will we do when you’re gone?”
+Seeing their reluctance to part from me, my heart was full of joy and satisfaction, and I comforted them with these words: “Depend more on God.
+When I can, I will come back and visit you.”